 Ah, Paris.
 You are a delight.
 Charming me with your intimate cafes set on every corner, your narrow and winding streets, your boulangeries and the scent of baking bread wafting through the air.
 If only we had had more time together, we might have become better acquainted.
 But there will be another time, I promise.

 What can I tell you about Paris?
-I had been there once before, as a child of nine, and at that time I did all the touristy thing on the heels of my grandmother and aunt.
+I had been there once before, as a child of nine, and at that time I did all the touristy things on the heels of my grandmother and aunt.
 We visited the Eiffel Tower, the Arc de Triomphe, and the Louvre where I stood before the Mona Lisa (she’s smiling, I swear) in the days when you could get close enough to touch.
 Almost.

 As a 40-year-old adult, things had changed a bit, and my interests during the 4 days I spent in Paris were somewhat touristy, but perhaps more refined to my own tastes and travel desires.
 In short order, I have generated 10 tips for visiting Paris – a list of dos and don’ts – based on my experience, and of course some beautiful pictures to show off along the way!